Qvyn/XirRX/ChannelLog/channellogV3.md

 ## Notes & optional (deferred) improvements
 - **Queued Apply → worker:** We can also wire `applyConfig` **directly to `worker.apply_config` with a `QueuedConnection`** inside `WorkerManager.start()` for extra determinism on some systems.
-  *Deferred by request to keep behavior identical to your working baseline.
-Say the word and I’ll deliver this as a one‑line patch file.*

 - **Profiles usage:** Profiles remain manual: they’re only saved via **Save** and only loaded when you explicitly pick one.
 Apply doesn’t change profiles.